 You'll also sometimes see it on roads leading to the beach, planted in medians where it only gets Mother Nature's care and tending (and an occasional shearing by maintenance crews).

 This evergreen shrub is a slow to moderate grower that takes sun to partial shade.
-It's moderately cold hardy and does fine in Zone 9 and southward.
+It's cold hardy and does fine in Zone 9 and southward.

 These plants are salt tolerant and a good choice for coastal properties.